Welcome! Read about College of The Albemarle’s (COA) leadership team.

 Dr. Evonne Carter

-Dr. Evonne Carter joined College of The Albemarle (COA) in 2013.
+Dr. Evonne Carter joined COA in 2013.

 Dr. Carter has worked in higher education for more than three decades as an Instructor, Curriculum Coordinator, Director, Dean and Campus Vice President.
 Currently, as the Vice President of Learning at COA, she oversees the smooth functioning and high quality of all the college’s academic programs, student academic support services and educational offerings in Curriculum and Continuing Education.
 She also oversees the Office of Planning, Research and Effectiveness.
 She is a proponent of Continuous Quality Improvement, data-informed decision making and stakeholder involvement.